Hao Han

 Memory corruption vulnerabilities are the root cause of many modern attacks.
 Numerous defenses have mainly focused on mitigating control-data attacks, leaving modern systems and programs vulnerable to non-control-data attacks.
 The main drawbacks of existing non-control-data attacks are in three aspects: overhead, compatibility, and soundness.
 To mitigate the potential risk of software attacks, modern applications such as Chrome browser are designed to follow a multi-process model to quarantine programs into different processes so that memory errors in one process do not directly affect other processes.
 However, there are no automated solutions to partition legacy programs.
 This project will investigate the inference of data secrecy and their context and automated binary program partitioning based on binary program analysis and rewriting.
 This project aims to provide a new solution to defend against memory corruption attacks (especially against non-control-data attacks).
 The involved techniques include TEE (Trusted Execution Environment), Intel SGX, ARM TrustZone, virtualization, program obfuscation, program analysis & binary rewriting, etc.

-Copyright © 2023 by Hao Han (as of May 2023)
+Copyright © 2024 by Hao Han (as of Aug.
+2024)